WISION-Lab/eventful-transformer/README.md

+## Overview

+This is the PyTorch code for our ICCV 2023 paper "Eventful Transformers: Leveraging Temporal Redundancy in Vision Transformers."
+Please see our [paper webpage](https://wisionlab.com/project/eventful-transformers/) and the [arXiv paper](https://arxiv.org/abs/2308.13494).

 ## Disclaimer

 This is research-grade code, so it's possible you will encounter some hiccups.
 [Contact me](https://github.com/mattdutson/) if you encounter problems or if the documentation is unclear, and I will do my best to help.